disketflu/poc-harfang-web3/README.md

 * Smart Contracts storing user data (no database needed + server-wide data)
 * Possibility to send Tokens (ERC20, NFT etc...) through the game interface

+## How does it work ?

+### Socket Communication
+1. The server listens for incoming connections
+2. It accepts the client and does the auth process
+3. It receives positions from each client in a thread
+4. It sends all players positions to each client in another thread

+### ECDSA Signatures
+1. The client currently generates a Wallet on each launch (the objective is to add a MetaMask / Private Key auth and this is 100% doable)
+2. The client signs a message ("auth") using it's wallet private key
+3. The server awaits for the client's address and it's signed message
+4. The server reverses the signed message to obtain an address and compares it with the client address to make sure both correspond
+5. Connection is either authorized or refused after the last step

 ## How to run the program

 ### Python